shaharlevi1/SQL-Data-Analysis-Projects/README.md

 + measure and track marketing efforts

 ## [Database Creation Project](https://github.com/shaharlevi1/SQL-Data-Analysis-Projects/blob/main/Levi%20Computers%20DB.sql)
-Creating a database and application for managing a company which provides technological products to customers worldwide./ When using the system, company employees can manage various details of the orders, and company’s management can manage the stock efficiently.
+Creating a database and application in MSSQL for managing a company which provides technological products to customers worldwide.
+When using the system, company employees can manage various details of the orders, and company’s management can manage the stock efficiently.

 ## [Hospital Management System Project](https://github.com/shaharlevi1/SQL-Data-Analysis-Projects/blob/main/Hospital%20Project.sql)